Bob Seely: Second term as MP (2019–2024)

 Seely contributed to an April 2020 study examining the strategic trade dependency on China of the "Five Eyes" group of nations.
 The report coincided with a letter written by Seely and a group of UK Conservative MPs to request the Government be legally required to update Parliament annually on the UK's strategic trade dependency on China and potentially other nations.
 The letter – which cited the Henry Jackson Society report – was signed by 21 MPs.

 Seely voted in favour of the Police Crime Sentencing and Courts Bill at the second debate on 16 March 2021.
 The Bill was considered controversial in media reports, in part due to the perceived restrictions it would place on protests and protestors.
 Seely was subsequently criticised on social media.

 In June 2022 Seely voted to have confidence in the Conservative Party leadership of Boris Johnson after receiving council funding assurances.
 In the July–September 2022 Conservative Party leadership election during August of that year, Seely backed Penny Mordaunt and then Liz Truss to become leader and Prime Minister, arguing that Truss was the “candidate best able to deal with” the major issues facing the country, particularly on the economy and foreign affairs.

 In the further leadership election in 2022 following the collapse of the Truss administration, Seely backed Penny Mordaunt.

 Seely was listed Chair & Registered Contact of the APPG on Ukraine, which he joined 30 November 2022.
 As of February 2023, he also was listed on the Anti-Corruption and Responsible Tax, Dark Skies, Events, Hong Kong, Iraq, Latvia, Lithuania, Mexico, Russia, and South Western Railway APPGs.

 Prior to the 2024 general election, the Isle of Wight constituency was abolished as a result of the 2023 periodic review of Westminster constituencies and were split into two constituencies.
 Seely stood for the Isle of Wight West constituency but was defeated by the Labour candidate Richard Quigley.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Seely has worked as a Director of Strategy at defence company Trypillian.

 Personal life

 Seely was born to an English father and German mother.
 He comes from a family long involved in politics.
 His great-great-uncle, Jack Seely (later created 1st Baron Mottistone), was MP for the Isle of Wight between 1900 and 1906 and again between 1923 and 1924.

 He is a keen swimmer and has swum the Solent a number of times for charity, most recently in August 2020 to raise funds for the West Wight Sports and Community Centre.

 In July 2018 Seely took part in the parade for Isle of Wight Pride, where he was joined by Conchita Wurst.
 In an interview with Pink News following the event, Seely stated that he felt that "for dictators, gays are the new Jews".

+In 2025 he got married in Brook, Isle of Wight to Nur.
+The couple were then expecting a baby together.